MamPat/DrumKit/README.md

 ## How to contribute

 - Fork this repository DrumKit
 - Clone your repo
-- Add your name in readme.md to mark it as your contribution
 - Add necessary files and code,dont spam and do basic typo changes.
-- Commit the changes
+- Commit the changes in your forked repo
 - make and send a Pull request.

 ## Read more at